kevinhamiltonsmith/LinkThreeSix/README.md

 This is a two player game.
 Alternating turns, each player places their mark on a single board square, until the board is filled

-Player 1: Blue X'sPlayer 2: Red O's
+Player 1: Blue X's, Player 2: Red O's

 Your objective is to make links of 3 in a row, or more.
 Links can be made horizontally, vertically, or diagonally.